katherrang/SAM-ResNet-for-Dummies/README.md

 ### 2 Navigate to SAM folder in terminal

-In the terminal, navigate to *sam folder*.
+In the anaconda terminal, navigate to *sam folder*.
 You can use the “cd” command (“change directory”) to get there.

-For instance, if *sam folder* is D:\toolkit.win\sam\, then simply type:
+For instance, if *sam folder* is D:\toolkits.win\sam\, then simply type:

 ```
-cd D:\toolkit.win\sam\
+cd C:\toolkits.win\sam\
 ```

 Note that if you are currently in a different drive on the terminal from the drive that *sam folder* is located on, you'll need to change drives before using "cd".
 For example, suppose the terminal tells me I'm currently in "C:\users\Brenden\" and my *sam folder* is in "D:\toolkits\".
 Then I'll need to enter these commands one after the other: